jimbol/on-behalf/README.md

 OnBehalf
 ==================

 It is almost common knowledge that our national lawmakers do not serve the American people, but rather, various corporate interests.
-The goal behind OnBehalf is to shine a light on corporations influences on your representatives so that you can better interpret their actions.
+The goal of OnBehalf is to shine a light on corporations' influence on your representatives so that you can better interpret their actions.
 Eventually, we'd like to draw a direct correlation between a lawmaker's contributors and their voting habits.

 #Install Locally
 ##Requires
 - NodeJS
 - NPM